hoangnguyen2382/ESM-GovTech/README.md

 #### Suggestion
 - If there is a need to process for big CSV file, please consider other file receiving channels such as SFTP and process backend with SpingBatch.
 - We could generalize the API response with a CommonReponse for all APIs.
 CommonResponse will reflect: status, messages,...
-- Adding authentication-authorization to secure APIs
+- Adding security to secure APIs
-- Adding more unit test cases to CSVParserUtil.